persian-tools/persian-mobile-datepicker/README.md

 getCurrentYear(); // 1400
 ```

-- `currentDateObject`: Convert date instance string to an object.
+- `currentDateObject`: Converts date instance to an object.

 ```javascript
 import { currentDateObject } from '@persian-tools/persian-mobile-datepicker';